argoproj/argo-events/docs/artifact-guide.md

 Argo Events uses the [minio-go](https://github.com/minio/minio-go) client for access to any Amazon S3 compatible object store.
 [Minio](https://www.minio.io/) is an distributed object storage server.
 Follow the Minio [Bucket Notification Guide](https://docs.minio.io/docs/minio-bucket-notification-guide) for help with configuring your minio server to listen and monitor for bucket event notifications.
 Note that you will need to setup a supported message queue for configuring your notification targets (i.e. NATS, WebHooks, Kafka, etc.).

 #### Installation on Kubernetes
 The [Minio Deployment Quickstart Guide](https://docs.minio.io/docs/minio-deployment-quickstart-guide.html) is useful for help in getting Minio up & running on your orchestration platform.
-We've also outlined additional steps below to use Minio for eventDependency notifications and as an object store for trigger resources.
+We've also outlined additional steps below to use Minio for signal notifications and as an object store for trigger resources.

 1. Install the Helm chart
 ```